 The first dose of corticosteroids (prednisolone or equivalent) will have been given to your child 24 hours before being treated with Zolgensma.
-See page 17 for information on corticosteroid dosing before treatment with Zolgensma.
+See page 21 for information on corticosteroid dosing before treatment with Zolgensma.

 On the day of treatment your child will receive their second dose of oral corticosteroids (prednisolone or equivalent) as prescribed.
-The corticosteroid dosing regimen is important in managing any potential increases in liver enzymes and will continue for a period of time after treatment.
-See page 21 for information on corticosteroid dosing after treatment with Zolgensma.
+The corticosteroid dosing regimen is important in managing any potential increases in liver enzymes.
 To make sure that your child does not miss corticosteroid dosing, tell your child's doctor, nurse or pharmacist/other healthcare professional in the event of vomiting after corticosteroid dosing.